Finlay-Wright/aws-secure-landing-zone/scps/README.md

 - Scheduling key deletion with < 30 days
 - Modifying key policies on log keys

-Prevents denial of service on logging and key deletion to cover tracks.
+Prevents attackers from deleting encryption keys or logs to hide evidence of compromise.

 ## Usage

-Apply at the Organization or OU level (not managed by this Terraform code):
+Apply at the org or OU level (not managed by this Terraform code):

 ```bash
 # Create policy